KubaKach/Assignment4_Ben_MacDonald/README.md

 This program is used to download audio from youtube videos to your computer, but with the ability to change pitch and tempo.
-This is the link to the GitHub repo: https://github.com/KubaKach/Assignment4_Ben_MacDonald.git Run it in a docker container, and then if you are using windows, open powershell and write "docker run -it --rm -v ${PWD}/downloads:/app/downloads audio-manipulator"
+This is the link to the GitHub repo: https://github.com/KubaKach/Assignment4_Ben_MacDonald.git

+Here's the link to the dockerhub repository: https://hub.docker.com/repository/docker/dockingchampion/audio-manipulator/general

+If you are using windows, open powershell and write "docker run -it --rm -v ${PWD}/downloads:/app/downloads audio-manipulator"
 It will ask you for a youtube URL.
 Paste your desired URL and it will download it, then prompt you with options for post-processing.

 note for Saad:
 This was my 3rd attempt at making a Git repository for this assignment, it didn't go well the first two times.
 As a result, my